nkristek/Navigation/README.md

 ### ReactiveSwift + Signals

 This example uses signals, making it possible to build viewmodels without having reference a coordinator directly.
 Viewmodels will push new values onto their `navigationSignal: Signal<Route, Never>` which a coordinator subscribes to and acts upon accordingly.
 This makes the viewmodels completely unaware that they are used in a coordinator flow.
-By using `.take(duringLifetimeOf: viewController)` the coordinator limits the lifetime of the observation of this signal so navigations are only performed while the corresponding viewcontroller is in the view hierarchy.
+By using `.take(duringLifetimeOf: viewController)` the coordinator limits the lifetime of the signal observation so navigations are only performed while the corresponding viewcontroller is in the view hierarchy.

 <details>
     <summary>Expand</summary>